Blog Home

 • Implementation

-Collaborate more often
+• Collaborate more often

 There is an old saying, ‘Power lies in unity’.
 Organizational goals can be best achieved when teams work together, when ’I’ is replaced with ’We’.
-Collaboration is the first ladder to ensure success of teams and teamwork.
+Collaboration is the first ladder to ensure the success of teams and teamwork.
 When team members work together in harmony, they become more capable of resolving minor conflicts.

-Moderate Decision Making
+• Moderate Decision Making

 Conflicts are neither constructive nor destructive.
 Perspective, the behaviour of the individual defines its direction.
-In very less time, the benefits of teamwork could transform its pace leading to the destruction.
+In very little time, the benefits of teamwork could transform its pace leading to the destruction.
 A great leader is one who transmits the flow of a team in one direction and brings out the positive impact of conflicts and side-line the negative ones.

 Share: